blackwell-systems/blackdot/docs/hooks.md

 ## Understanding ZSH Hooks

 ZSH provides native hook functions that execute at specific points in the shell lifecycle.
-The dotfiles hook system builds on these to provide a more structured, manageable approach.
+Blackdot's hook system builds on these to provide a more structured, manageable approach.

 ### Native ZSH Hook Functions